 ENTITY first launched in 2016 as a fast-growing women’s media platform, serving as a home for thoughtful dialogue between a new generation of leaders, doers, and tastemakers.
 Each summer since inception, ENTITY has hosted women from across the country for a digital marketing training program that includes high-touch mentorship.
 The curriculum is curated to fill the skills gap between college and career in a way that has never been done before.

 The writing is on the wall, a college degree is no longer enough to get ahead in life.
-In fact, research shows most employers now believe students graduating from college lack the necessary hard and soft-skills needed for a modern workforce.
-This is why at ENTITY we take a four-pillar approach to education, which includes hard skills, soft skills, mentorship, and horizon-expanding experiences — all in order to address the whole person and prepare them for the Future of Work.
+In fact, research shows most employers now believe students graduating from college lack the necessary hard and soft skills needed for a modern workforce.
+This is why at ENTITY we take a four-pillar approach to education, which includes hard skills, soft skills, mentorship, and career success services — all in order to address the whole person and prepare them for the Future of Work.
 By attending ENTITY Academy, whether online or in person, you'll gain the competitive edge you need to build the career you want and join an ever-expanding network of #WomenThatDo.

 Our First Headquarters